01Objectives

 Internally, this led to hesitation in how to position and sell.
 Externally, it slowed deal progression and made alignment among stakeholders harder.

-Early discussions reflected the reality of the situation.
-There were multiple valid narratives, multiple entry points into the market, and several reasonable directions the company could pursue.
+Early discussions reflected the reality of the situation: multiple valid narratives, multiple entry points into the market, and several reasonable directions the company could pursue.
 But none of them created a strong enough growth-forcing function.

 We recommended a reset.